L-Zhe/BTmPG/README.md

 # BTmPG
 Code for paper [Pushing Paraphrase Away from Original Sentence: A Multi-Round Paraphrase Generation Approach](https://aclanthology.org/2021.findings-acl.135/) by Zhe Lin, Xiaojun Wan.
 This paper is accepted by Findings of ACL'21.
+Please contact me at [linzhe@pku.edu.cn](mailto:linzhe@pku.edu.cn) for any question.

 ## Dependencies
 ```